Thursday, September 29

 6. A group of ladybugs are called a loveliness.
 A baby ladybug is called a larva.

-8. Ladybugs are mostly diurnal.
+8. Ladybugs are primarily diurnal.
 They do most of their food hunting and mating during the daylight hours while the sun is out.

 Share a cool fact about ladybugs with us?